Physics-Informed Deep B-Spline Networks: Additional Experiments

 where $\nu = 0.01$ and $u \in [0.5, 1.5]$ is a changing parameter.
 The domain of interest is set to be $(x, t) \in [0, 10] \times [0, 8]$, and the initial condition is

 where $\alpha \in [2, 4]$ is a changing parameter.
-We train PI-DBSN with 3-layer fully connected neural networks with ReLU activation on varying parameters $u\in [0.5, 1.5]$ and $\alpha \in [2, 4]$, and test on randomly selected parameters in the same domain.
+We train PI-BSNet with 3-layer fully connected neural networks with ReLU activation on varying parameters $u\in [0.5, 1.5]$ and $\alpha \in [2, 4]$, and test on randomly selected parameters in the same domain.
 The B-spline basis of order $4$ is used and the number of control points along $x$ and $t$ are set to be $\ell_x = \ell_t = 100$.
 Note that more control points are used in this case study compared to the convection diffusion equation in section~\ref{sec:exp_recovery_prob}, as the solution of the Burgers' equation has higher frequency along the ridge which requires finer control points to represent.
+Adaptive basis functions can be potentially used to further reduce errors under the same number of control points.
 Fig.~\ref{fig:burgers} visualizes the prediction results on several random parameter settings.
-The average MSE across 20 test cases is $1.319 \pm 0.408 \times 10^{-2}$.
-This error rate is comparable to the Fourier neural operators as reported in Figure 3 in~\citet{li2020fourier}.
+The average relative $L_2$ error across 20 test cases is $7.294 \pm 1.908 \times 10^{-2}$.